jerryfat/FIX-Gateway/README-MAVPX4.md

 "pixhawk over 915mhz sik radios, driving my mavlink2PX4G5.py converter and modified pyG5 and added plugin to FIXGW to drive pyEfis"

 =================================================================================================
-# Second release Dec 11, 2023 of mavlink2PX4G5.py nd mavlinkMAVSDKdronekitCombined.py with added MAVSDK libs
+# Ver 2 , Second release Dec 11, 2023 of mavlink2PX4G5.py nd mavlinkMAVSDKdronekitCombined.py with added MAVSDK libs
 These repos will run an added demo using (mavlinkMAVSDKdronekitCombined.py) in the FIX-Gateway repo dir The demo runs a PX4 sitl sending mavlink data to pyG5 (modified) and pyEfis via FIXGW server After connecting to sitl or real autopilot using mavlink over ip or serial usb ports